-Explain what exactly you want to see that people do that, when they do, you are happy to say ‘that’s empowerment’.
+Explain exactly what you want to see people do, that when they do it, you are happy to say ‘that’s empowerment’.

 Abandon the label of ‘empowerment’ as fast as you can and focus on those behaviours exclusively to, say, role model them, copy them, scale them up, and track adoption.

-And when people say, by doing ‘those things’ you are perhaps not doing ‘empowerment’ but collaboration, or teamwork, or delegation, or people engagement, or trust, say yes, of course, thanks, good idea.
-(Translation: the label does not matter anymore as long as you all agree that what people should do is A,B,C)
+And when people say, by doing ‘those things’ you are perhaps not ‘empowering’ but collaboration, or teamwork, or delegation, or people engagement, or trust, say yes, of course, thanks, good idea.
+(Translation: the label does not matter anymore as long as you all agree that what people should do is A,B,C).